 At the conclusion of the camp session, you will receive an electronic evaluation to complete called the Camper Satisfaction Insight (CSI) survey.
-We ask for you to provide feedback and insights on the summer so that we can ensure another fabulous Harlam experience for your family and others.
+We ask for you to provide feedback and insights on the summer so that we can ensure future fabulous Harlam experiences for your family and others.